The history of the Ákat language

 A "reconstructed" language

-Balanced Ákat is, in essence, a reformed language which was first developed around a thousand orbits ago by spiritual, ecological and other groups (who called themselves the Nakap) living in the Telik Nations on the continent of Falah.
+Ákat is, in essence, a heavily reformed language which was first developed around a thousand orbits ago by spiritual, ecological and other groups (who called themselves the Nakap) living in the Telik Nations on the continent of Falah.
 The purpose of the reforms originated in the thinking of the Nakap philosophers, whose aim was to align human thought and action with that of the natural and spiritual (they called it "real") world in which they believed all people lived.
 The Nakap philosophers held that much human misery derived from people living in discord with the natural world around them, and that by bringing their thoughts and actions into alignment with the "real world" people could more quickly develop the skills (and luck) needed to survive in an otherwise hostile environment.

-Nakap philosophers included "unsound" language and thought as one of the barriers to attaining this alignment, and saw language reform as a key issue to be tackled.
-Working from their native language (Old Telik), the philosophers and their supporters undertook to identify and define the key ideals underpinning the language and to devise "sound" methods of derivation which allowed these ideals to be combined into common words without damaging the integrity of the constituent ideals within the word.
-Initially the work concentrated on giving existing Old Telik words a "rigorous" philosophical basis while at the same time seeking the "deep root" or "bedrock" concepts (and their associated sounds) through investigating existing words.
-Following the move to the new settlements on Ewlah, the focus of the work changed as succeeding generations of philosophers moved towards deriving a new lexicon of words from the bedrock concepts to describe their lives in a pristine, "uncorrupted" land.
+Initially the work concentrated on giving existing words a "rigorous" philosophical basis while at the same time seeking the "deep root" or "bedrock" concepts (and their associated sounds) through investigating related groups of words and ideas.
+Following the move to the new settlements on Ewlah, the focus of the work changed as succeeding generations of philosophers moved towards deriving a new lexicon of words from the bedrock concepts to describe their lives in a pristine, "uncorrupted" world.

 The development of the language

 Two particular events helped the Nakap philosophers in the development of the new language.
-The first was the Great Pandemic of 437 which hit the Telik Nations particularly hard.
-While there's no proof that Nakap communities suffered less than other communities during the pandemic, the philosophers lost no time in making such claims in the direct aftermath of the destruction.
+The first was the Great Pandemic of gc437 which hit the Telik Nations particularly hard.
+While there's no proof that the Nakap communities suffered less than other communities during the pandemic, the philosophers lost no time in making such claims in the direct aftermath of the destruction.
 This significantly increased knowledge of Nakap, both socially and politically, and bought many converts and followers into the Nakap communities.